AminaB/html-css-js/reactJs/note.md

 - the return only one html element (tag) or empty tag(<></>)
 - classNme for class
 - forName for for attribute

+-component : tape rfc enter to add code for component class or frc for react function component